Princess Eilonwy: Name origin

-Eilonwy is not a historical Welsh name (unlike many others used in the stories), but it turns up in a tale by Glasynys – published in Cymru Fu, or The Wales that Was (1862-4), and translated from the Welsh by Sir John Rhys in his Celtic Folklore (1901) – belonging to the daughter of a mermaid named Nefyn ferch Nefydd and her human lover Ifan Morgan.
+Eilonwy is not a historical Welsh name (unlike many others used in the stories), but it turns up in a tale by Glasynys—published in Cymru Fu, or The Wales that Was (1862–4), and translated from the Welsh by Sir John Rhys in his Celtic Folklore (1901)—belonging to the daughter of a mermaid named Nefyn ferch Nefydd and her human lover Ifan Morgan.
 A poem by Talhaiarn also bears the name "Eilonwy".
 It may be based on the literary Welsh (i.e. obsolete) word eilon, meaning "deer, stag", with the fanciful suffix -wy (used in the 1800s to adorn river names) added for euphony (or perhaps in reference to the river Elan in central Wales).

 Description

 Eilonwy is described having long red-gold hair, bright blue eyes, and a melodic, youthful voice.
 As a member of the Royal House of Llyr, she wears a pendant depicting a silver crescent moon, the family emblem.
 Far from being just another stereotypical damsel-in-distress princess who needs the hero to save her, Eilonwy is hot-tempered, stubborn, and resolute.
 Although having been trained as a sorceress and not a warrior, she is quite capable of using various kinds of weapons, particularly the sword, bow, and spear.
 Even when unarmed, she will fight until incapacitated.

 Eilonwy commonly uses unusual similes and metaphors, such as "If you don't listen to what somebody tells you, it's like putting your fingers in your ears and jumping down a well."
 She is also sharp, snippy, strong-willed, and sarcastic, but at the same time talkative and often scatterbrained.
 Eilonwy frequently gets angry with Taran, usually for reasons he does not understand, though in secret she does care for him.
 While she is more sure about her growing feelings towards him than he is about his for her, she is content to wait until he confesses to her, which he does in the end.

-Eilonwy is voiced by Susan Sheridan in the 1985 Disney animated film The Black Cauldron, which is loosely based on The Chronicles of Prydain.
-She is portrayed with long blonde hair and light blue eyes.
-Despite the character's status as a princess in a Disney film, Princess Eilonwy has not been linked to part of the Disney Princess franchise.

 In the first book of the series, she is described as wearing a white robe and a silver crescent-shaped necklace, which is her family symbol.
 She seemingly prefers going barefoot over wearing shoes (as noted by Dallben in The Castle of Llyr); when she has to wear shoes (like in The Book of Three), they are invariably sandals.
 Princess Diahan from Lloyd's earlier novel Time Cat: The Remarkable Journeys of Jason and Gareth, who served as a prototype for Eilonwy, was likewise described as wearing a white robe and sandals.

+Eilonwy is voiced by Susan Sheridan in the 1985 Disney animated film The Black Cauldron, which is loosely based on The Chronicles of Prydain.
+She is portrayed with long blonde hair and light blue eyes.
+Disney's version of the character also appears in the film's video game, as well in the video game Disney Magic Kingdoms as a playable character.